Texts

 Query Builder

-In addition, the Users query type has display/ filter options for texting lists and subscription status.
+In addition, the Users query type has display/ filter options for texting and subscription status.

 User Record